Is there anything cuter than a puppy? Yes! A Chondrodystrophic puppy!

 Most breeders and breed societies have several good basic recommendations to help keep your dog healthy and injury free, including:

-Prevent your dog from jumping – train your dog to wait to be lifted up and down from beds/sofas.
+Prevent your dog from jumping – train your dog to wait to be lifted up and down from beds/sofas or use steps/ramps.

-Avoid stair use – installing ramps and gates where needed.
+Avoid stair use – installing ramps and gates where needed so as to be able to monitor their use.

 Maintain a healthy body weight, especially through puppy-hood.